List of So I'm a Spider, So What characters: Kunihiko

 One of the classmates.
 He reincarnated in a nomadic tribe alongside his childhood friend Asaka, whom he had always had a crush on.
 However, one day, their village got destroyed by Merazophis, leaving them as the only survivors.
 Afterward, he became an adventurer to become stronger and get revenge.
-He and Asaka are eventually found by Filimøs and brought to the Elf Village, where they joined Shun's party.
-After the timelines converge, he reluctantly lets go of his grudge against Merazophis after learning that his tribe's massacre was actually retaliation for them regularly raiding demon lands.
+He and Asaka are eventually found by Filimøs and brought to the Elf Village, where they join Shun's party.